California Institution for Women (CIW)

 Until 1987, CIW was California’s only prison for female felons.
 It was originally called “Frontera,” a feminine derivative of the word frontier – a new beginning.
 The campus-like design was in keeping with the 1950’s progressive notion of rehabilitation.

-Jennifer Core has been the Acting Warden at the California Institution for Women (CIW) since March 2022.
+Molly Hill has been the Acting Warden at the California Institution for Women (CIW) since August 2023.